MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/library-resources.md

 3. Rename/move the library file in the parent library share.

 >[!NOTE]
->Storing VMs and VMWare VM templates is not supported on library shares with *UseAlternateDataStream* set to false.
+>Storing VMs and VMWare VM templates isn't supported on library shares with *UseAlternateDataStream* set to false.

 ::: moniker-end